psrc/soundcast/README.md

 * Check out http://www.psrc.org/data/models/abmodel/ for design documents and model calibration/validation summaries.
 * Please go to http://soundcast.readthedocs.org/en/dev/docs/ for full documentation about running the model
+* Daysim, the core model on which SoundCast is based, can be found at https://github.com/psrc/daysim